Political question: Origin

+The doctrine can be traced to the landmark Supreme Court ruling in Marbury v.
+Madison (1803).
+In that case, Chief Justice John Marshall distinguished between the US Secretary of State's legal work and purely discretionary political tasks, only the former of which involves legally identifiable standards that can be reviewed by a court of law.
+Marshall argued that courts should generally not hear cases that involve political questions without implicating individual rights, though later decisions allowed the doctrine's application in cases that do implicate individual rights.

+Former Associate Justice Stephen Breyer further traces this doctrine to the Roman statesman Cicero's observation that "when the cannons roar, the laws fall silent," such that politicians are granted leeway to violate the written law amid political emergencies like internal rebellion and external warfare.
+In Breyer's view, rather than making such political acts non-reviewable, the Constitution of the United States delegates that authority to Congress by empowering it to impeach presidents for violating their oath of office.

 Doctrine

 Unlike the rules of standing, ripeness, and mootness, when the political question doctrine applies, a particular question is beyond judicial competence no matter who raises it, how immediate the interests it affects, or how burning the controversy.
-The doctrine is grounded in the principle of separation of powers, as well as the federal judiciary's desire to avoid inserting itself into conflicts between branches of the federal government.
-It is justified by the notion that there exist some questions best resolved through the political process, in which voters can approve or correct the challenged action by voting for or against those involved in the decision, or simply beyond judicial capability.
+The doctrine is grounded in the separation of powers, as well as the federal judiciary's desire to avoid inserting itself into conflicts between branches of the federal government.
+It is justified as leaving political questions to the political process, in which voters can indirectly approve or reject the challenged action through voting.

-The leading Supreme Court case in the area of the political question doctrine is Baker v.
+The leading Supreme Court case on the political question doctrine is Baker v.
 Carr (1962).
 In that case, the Supreme Court held that an unequal apportionment of a state legislature may have denied equal protection and presented a justiciable issue.
-In the Baker opinion, the Court outlined six characteristics "[p]rominent on the surface of any case held to involve a political question," which include:
+In Baker, the Court outlined six characteristics "[p]rominent on the surface of any case held to involve a political question":